PCIe400 generic readout board qualification test: High bandwidth interface

 \subsection{PCIe interface}

-The PCIe interface is based on previous developments for the generic readout board PCIe40~\cite{cru-firmware}.
-Thus, the tests were performed in 2x8 bifurcated mode, as data streams could always be split in two in previous applications and because it simplifies gateware implementation.
-The tests, illustrated in Figure~\ref{fig:pcie_test} are performed on a PCIe Gen~4 server only, while waiting to get access to a Gen~5 server.
+The PCIe interface test is based on previous developments for the generic readout board PCIe40~\cite{cru-firmware}.
+Thus, the tests were performed in 2x8 bifurcated mode, as data streams could always be split into two in previous applications and because it simplifies gateware implementation.
+The tests are performed on a PCIe Gen~4 server while awaiting access to a Gen~5 server.
+As shown in Figure~\ref{fig:pcie_test}, correct enumeration of both interfaces is observed and DMA transfers achieving $1\cdot10^{-15}$~BER~$(CL=0.95)$ on both interfaces.